-In the area of real estate litigation, Mr. Peloso represents institutional, municipal, and individual clients in disputes involving title, zoning, wetlands, land use, the Religious Land Use and Institutionalized Persons Act (RLUIPA), eminent domain, foreclosure, and other real property rights.
-He also represents clients in all aspects of commercial lease, purchase and sale (PSA), and other real estate transactional disputes.
+In the area of real estate litigation, Mr. Peloso represents institutional, municipal, and individual clients in disputes involving, among other things, title, zoning (including enforcement actions), wetlands, land use, the Religious Land Use and Institutionalized Persons Act (RLUIPA), eminent domain, foreclosure, and other real property rights cases.
+He also represents clients in all disputes involving commercial leases, purchase and sale (PSA) agreements, and other real estate transactional disputes.

 In the area of RLUIPA litigation, Mr. Peloso counsels municipalities regarding RLUIPA as it relates to local legislation and the application process.
 He also has extensive experience litigating RLUIPA cases.
 In the past year, Mr. Peloso has obtained favorable resolutions for municipalities in New York and New Jersey involving large scale (eight figure) RLUIPA claims.
 He is a regular contributor to the firm's RLUIPA Defense blog and is a frequent RLUIPA webinar panelist.